SaadARazzaq/Manual-Kmeans-Clustering/README.md

 ## Dataset

-The dataset is read from an Excel file (`Data.xlsx`) using the pandas library.
+The dataset is read from an Excel file (`Data.csv`) using the pandas library.
 Make sure the file path is correctly specified in the code.

 ## Algorithm